mrdaniellewis/react-listboxes/examples/drop_down/disabled/README.md

-# Drop down with string options
+# Disabled drop down

-A drop down whose options are an array of strings.
+The drop down has the disabled option and is inert and cannot be interacted with.